-The emerging application model favors a network of smaller agile components that address specific business capabilities, can evolve rapidly and independent of other components, communicating through common integration fabric.
-In this article I will share my thoughts on the traits of such modern IBM i application.
+The emerging application model favours a network of smaller agile components that address specific business capabilities, can evolve rapidly and are independent of other components, communicating through a common integration fabric.
+In this article, I will share my thoughts on the traits of such a modern IBM i applications.

 Speed of change

 The modern IBM i application must be evolved at a speed of business to continuously align the functionality with changing business needs.
 There are two key features that support this requirement.
 The application must provide easy access to key application data and business logic via APIs, enabling the business and development community to deliver their own projects.
 Internally, the application team should be able to release new versions easy and often.
 These features influence our choice of delivery methodology and tools, architecture, team responsibilities, and technology choices.